-3. INTEREST
+4. INTEREST

-(a) Interest Payment Dates
+(a) Interest Rate

-The Securities bear interest on their principal amount at the applicable Interest Rate from (and including) 5 September 2018 (the Issue Date) to but excluding the date set for final redemption in accordance with the provisions of this Condition 3.

-Subject to Condition 4, interest shall be payable on the Securities annually in arrear on 5 December in each year (each an Interest Payment Date).
-There will be a long first Interest Period and, subject to Condition 4, the first Interest Payment Date will be 5 December 2019 (the First Interest Payment Date).
+The Notes bear interest on their outstanding principal amount at the rate of 1.50 per cent. per annum (the Interest Rate) from (and including) 5 September 2018 (the Issue Date) in accordance with the provisions of this Condition 4.
+Interest shall be payable annually in arrear on 5 September in each year (each an Interest Payment Date), commencing on 5 September 2019.